conradakunga/Blog/_posts/2025-04-04-awesomeassertions-drop-in-replacement-for-fluentassertions.md

 Another reason I prefer this is that they have also forked and published a corresponding [analyzer](https://github.com/AwesomeAssertions/AwesomeAssertions.analyzers) that can help you write better assertions.

 As a reminder, the new [license applies to the library's version 8](https://xceed.com/fluent-assertions-faq/).
-You can continue to uselder), version 7 (or prior) as those preserve the original license.
+You can continue to use the older version 7 (or prior) as those preserve the original license.

 ### TLDR